 Instead, wherever possible, we will look to refer to people or communities more specifically.
-You can refer to the UK 2021 Census list of ethnic groups if you need further information.

 Only if it is absolutely necessary to group together people from different ethnic minority backgrounds, please use terms including ethnic minorities, ethnically diverse or people from ethnic minority backgrounds.

 The Equality Act came into force on 1st October 2010.
 The Equality Act brought together over 116 separate pieces of legislation into one single Act.
 Combined, they made up a new Act that provides a legal framework to protect the rights of individuals and advance equality of opportunity for all.

 Wirral Equality, Diversity and Protected Characteristics Report (February 2023)